 Best for social trading and cryptocurrencies

-Claiming over 9 million users worldwide, eToro joins our ranking as a great all-around CFD broker, especially for crypto and forex, but also for real stocks and ETFs.
+Claiming over 9 million users worldwide, eToro joins our ranking as a great all-around broker, especially for commission free stocks and ETFs but also for cryptocurrencies and social trading.
 Since its launch in 2007, eToro has expanded significantly over the years and is now regulated by multiple top-tier authorities, including the FCA (UK), CySEC (Cyprus), ASIC (Australia).

-With their proprietary trading platform, the firm makes a serious effort to give users a social trading experience, with the ability to automatically mimic the trading decisions and portfolios of other traders.
+With their proprietary trading platform, eToro makes a serious effort to give users a social trading experience, with the ability to automatically mimic the trading decisions and portfolios of other traders.
 You can also practice trades with the free, unlimited demo account before staking real money.

-In a bid to attract long-term equity investors, eToro has joined the race to slash stock and ETF commissions to zero, charging no markup, no ticket fee, and no management fees on these instruments for EU and UK citizens.
+In a bid to attract long-term equity investors, eToro has joined the race to slash several fees to zero, offering commission-free stocks and ETFs for EU and UK citizens, with markups, no ticket fee, and no management fees.

 Crypto traders enjoy a regulated environment with a full selection of cryptocurrency pairs, spreads from only 0.75% for Bitcoin, and their own wallet with private keys.
 Coins are tradable as real assets or as CFDs for shorting or buying with leverage.
 More sophisticated traders might want to consider a dedicated cryptocurrency exchange like Binance.